Jingyan95/cmssw/README.md

 cmsenv

 git init
-git clone (-b myBranch) ssh://git@gitlab.cern.ch:7999/cms-tracker-phase2-backend-development/BE_software/L1Tracking.git L1Trigger
+git clone -b Zhuyao https://github.com/Jingyan95/cmssw.git L1Trigger

 Optional: to update your branch with changes made to the master, since your branch was created: "git pull --rebase origin master" ; later requiring "git push --force" if you want to submit your changes.